 Enough involving balls, such as "It's time to put your mouth where our balls are!" that you will laugh every time someone says the word "balls".

 Near the beginning of the film, the Average Joe's gang goes to a Mexican cantina called "Dirty Sanchez's."

 Failure Gambit: Before the final playoff between Average Joe's and Globo Gym, Peter signs over ownership of the Average Joe's gym to White after being bribed with $100,000.
 Even though Average Joe's win the game, White boasts that Peter has nothing now that his gym has been absorbed by Globo Gym.
-However, between the $100,000 bribe and the $50,000 prize money, Peter is able to invest in and gain control of Globo Gym as a publically-owned company, which White can do nothing about.
+However, Peter has bet the $100,000 bribe on Average Joe's victory.
+Between the millions of gambling profit and the $50,000 prize money, Peter is able to invest in and gain control of Globo Gym as a publically-owned company, which White can do nothing about.
 How long Peter was planning this scheme is debatable.